 Nutrition and Dietetics, B.S.

 Dietetics — the application of food and nutrition knowledge to promote health, prevent disease and minimize disability — is a rapidly growing profession in allied health.
 Dietitians are dedicated to helping the public attain better health and longevity through the use of sound nutrition practices.
 Saint Louis University's nutrition and dietetics program is one of the few in the nation that allows you to become both a registered dietitian nutritionist and a certified chef.
-Graduates are prepared with foundational knowledge and skills to enter the field of nutrition.
+SLU graduates are prepared with foundational knowledge and skills to enter the field of nutrition.

 Spend time in the Fresh Gatherings Café — a modern culinary food lab and student-run dining facility — to gain experience planning, preparing and serving meals.